ABFCode/Librium/README.md

 </p>

-Librium is a self-hosted, web-based application designed for uploading, storing, managing, and reading your personal digital book collection.
-It primarily focuses on the EPUB format and aims to provide a clean, simple interface to access your library across different devices.
+Librium is a performance-focused web application for uploading, managing, and reading your personal ebook library online.
+Built as a modern Single Page Application (SPA) primarily for EPUBs, it delivers a fast and seamless reading experience directly in your browser, accessible from anywhere.

 The project consists of:
 *   **Frontend:** A React application (built with Vite + TypeScript) providing the user interface.
-*   **Backend (SpringReader):** A Spring Boot application handling user authentication, book processing, storage management, and API endpoints.
+*   **Backend:** A Spring Boot application handling user authentication, book processing, storage management, and API endpoints.

 ---